Aus1273/arcane-fishing-bot/README.md

-Probably Adolf Chinkler reading this, build it yourself this ikea.
+Probably Adolf Chinkler reading this, build it yourself this is an ikea.

 1. Download Rust https://rustup.rs/